Coding and multiplexing

 In the UK, between 10 and 15 Standard Definition (SD) channels are grouped within each SD multiplex and around five High Definition (HD) channels in an HD multiplex.

-There are currently eight national multiplexes in the UK with varying degrees of coverage (determined by the frequency plan):
+There are currently seven national multiplexes in the UK with varying degrees of coverage (determined by the frequency plan):

 - PSB 1: Operated by the BBC in SD carrying BBC TV and radio channels